Bromley Heath Neighbourhood Watch

 National Blood Service

-The National Blood Service (NBS) - part of NHS Blood and Transplant - is asking people to spare an hour of their time in 2010 to donate blood.
+The National Blood Service (NBS) - part of NHS Blood and Transplant - is asking people to spare an hour of their time to donate blood.

 A single donation can be broken into three component parts (red cells, plasma and platelets) which means that your one donation can help save or improve the lives of up to three people.